sankorla315/Thrivelle/README.md

 # Thrivelle
-Open Source Behavioral Health Engagement Framework, with a small demo app priving how the framwork can be used.
+Open Source Behavioral Health Engagement Framework, with a small demo app proving how the framwork can be used.

 ## Testing